tresor13/spaceX-app/README.md

 The links to the routes are in the NavBar Component.
 NavBar renders a list of links to the Home, Login and Dragon Pages.
 Links are the React Router components that are represented as pictures.
 Because the list of Dragons is small, then this representation seemed optimal to me.
-Of course, if the list grows enough, then the NavBar will have to be converted to a regular list of links.
+Of course, if the list grows enough, then the NavBar will have to be converted to a regular list of links or implement Pagination with react for example.

 Login Form is a modal form which pops up when you click on the login button: ![Login Button](https://i.ibb.co/zs9G3cD/2022-10-05-12-46-33.png)